-Lenovo is refreshing its consumer personal computer (PC) product line-up ahead of the festive season, to boost demand amid slowing growth in the Indian PC market.
+Lenovo is refreshing its consumer personal computer (PC) product line-up ahead of the festive season to boost demand amid slowing growth in the Indian PC market.

 The company was looking to bring new users and expect some increase in demand because of the festive season, said Chaudhuri.
 “Normally, we see a spike in sales when schools and colleges start, which is when a lot of students buy PCs.
-With our new portfolio, we are targeting students as well as those who like to watch HD quality videos, gamers, professionals on the go and those who like fashionable products.”
-Lenovo had witnessed a decline in market share in India and in the global market.
+With our new portfolio, we are targeting students as well as those who like to watch HD quality videos, gamers, professionals on the go, and those who like fashionable products.”
+Lenovo had witnessed a decline in market share in India and the global market.

-Globally, Lenovo maintained the number one position in the worldwide PC shipments in the second quarter of 2016, despite a 2.2 per cent decline in units over the last year, said research firm Gartner Inc. This was the fifth consecutive quarter of declining global PC shipment for Lenovo.
+Globally, Lenovo maintained the number one position in the worldwide PC shipments in the second quarter of 2016, despite a 2.2 percent decline in units over the last year, said research firm Gartner Inc. This was the fifth consecutive quarter of declining global PC shipment for Lenovo.

 Lenovo acquired IBM’s personal computer business in 2005 and became one of the leading players globally in the personal computer business.
-The company is now eyeing the number one position in the India market, said Chaudhuri.
+The company is now eyeing the number one position in the Indian market, said Chaudhuri.

 “Similar to the Indian smartphone segment, where players have brought premium features to affordable products to appeal to the mass market segment, we are trying to bring premium PC features like the Yoga form factor (convertible laptops that can be used as tables as well), better video quality and better gaming experience to the affordable range of consumer PCs.
 In the long run, we are eyeing the leadership position in India,” he added.